U.S. effort to protect bald eagle suffers legal setback

-(Reuters) - The bald eagle may no longer be at risk of extinction, but the U.S. effort to protect the national bird became harder on Wednesday.
+Aug 20 (Reuters) - The bald eagle may no longer be extinct, but the U.S. effort to protect the national bird became harder on Wednesday.

 A federal appeals court revived a religion-based challenge to a U.S. regulation that allows only members of Indian tribes recognized by the government to possess the birds’ feathers, so long as they first obtain permits.